jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 # Usage <a name="Usage"/>
 ## crf_1_3_2.xsl <a name="crf_1_3_2_xsl"/>
-This document is a piece of XSL:XML to display a valid CDISC ODM-xml file as an SDTM annotated CRF in a browser.
+This document is a piece of XSL-xml to display a valid CDISC ODM-xml file as an SDTM annotated CRF in a browser.
 The selected technology is supported in any modern browser (not Internet Explorer).
-The resulting web page can toggle annotations and editorial notes on and off, enabling printing of the CRF with and without these parts.
+The resulting web page can toggle SDTM annotations on and off, enabling printing of the CRF with and without these parts.
 The document can be used as a stand-alone XSL style sheet when linked to a valid ODM-xml file.
 This way of displaying a CRF book with SDTM annotaitons is intended to serve as a visual representation of the ODM-xml file itself.

 The intended procedure is to refresh the ODM-xml file on your server as it's development progresses, and then refresh the **crf_specification.html** file in the browser to see the rendition.
 Please notice in the image below that the CRF rendition contains a title page, a live table of contents (links preserved when printed as PDF), a visit matrix if visits are defined in the ODM-xml file, and a separate table per CRF form.
 When printing, page breaks separating each page and table exists.

 The CRF rendition consists of one table for each form in the CRF identified as **FormDef** tags.
+* The first column is any guidance text or instructions for the particular question identified by **Description/TranslatedText** tag within the **ItemDef** tag.
-* The first column is a sequence number constructed entirely form the **OrderNumber** attributes at different tags in the ODM-xml file.
+* The second column is a sequence number constructed entirely form the **OrderNumber** attributes at different tags in the ODM-xml file.
 The number serves as a human reference when discussing and reviewing CRF content, as well as keeping track of the sorting of CRF elements.
-* The second column is the question from the CRF forms identified as **Question/TranslatedText** tags.
-If any **Description/TranslatedText** tag exists, the contents is added as an editorial remark in _italics_.
+* The third column is the question from the CRF forms identified as **Question/TranslatedText** tags.
-* The third column is the answer to the question distinguised by **DataType** attributes.
+* The fourth column is the answer to the question distinguised by **DataType** attributes.
 Each data type is displayed as a browser specific interpretation of an HTML <input> tag of the corresponding type.
 As no indication of multiple selects exist in the ODM definition, this data type is extracted from the text itself.
-* The fourth column is the SDTM annotation identified as **@SDSVarName** attributes.
-Additional information is added from **Alias/@Name** attributes.
+* The fifth column is the SDTM annotation identified as **@SDSVarName** attributes.
+Additional information is added from **Alias/@Name** attributes having a **@Context='SDTM'** attribut as SDTM annotation marker.

 ![Simple CRF ecample](images/CRF.png)